Stockholm Royal Seaport

 Cities4PEDs: Cities for positive energy districts

 In the Cities for Positive Energy Districts (Cities4PEDs) project, Stockholm, together with Brussels and Vienna, has investigated how energy-positive areas can be created.
-Due to the requirements and monitoring carried out in Stockholm Royal Seaport, it is now relatively well-known what can be done for buildings, but less has been done at the area level.
-Research has not previously been conducted into how a positive energy balance can be achieved at the area level, how system boundaries should be drawn, and which measures can and should be included.
+Due to the requirements and monitoring carried out in Stockholm Royal Seaport, we have gained more knowledge about energy-efficient buildings.
+This has provided insight into the need to explore a broader perspective to achieve the goals.
+The project has therefore examined whether a positive energy balance can be achieved at the district level and what measures are required to reach that goal.

 To create energy-positive areas, collaboration is required between measures on and within buildings and public spaces.
 If a broader implementation of energy-positive areas is to become possible, more focus is needed on legal, institutional, and organisational issues, as well as the major developers, i.e., the cities, needing to develop effective instruments and structures.